AdaChicas3/Ada-Chicas-CNU/_posts/2022-04-20-reflection.md

 As a writer and as a student, I have grown.
 Compared to how I was the first week during this course, I feel a lot more confident with the subject.
 I find it easier to write about the digital humanities aspect, especially after struggling for so long to grasp the concept.

- It is bittersweet having the course come to an end but knowing that I will be able to take everything Deanna Stover was able to teach me and apply it in other courses makes up for completing the course.
+ It is bittersweet moment having the course come to an end but knowing that I will be able to take everything Deanna Stover was able to teach me and apply it in other courses makes up for completing the course.